Monish-Namdeo/Virtual_numbers/README.md

 Enjoy!

 ### Note:
-This all things are only for educational purpose and if u get trapped ... so it ll be ur own responsibility
+The content provided is for educational and informational purposes only and if u get trapped ... so it will be ur own responsibility.